Best Car Insurance for Navy Personnel

 If your insurance company allows it, you could change your insurance coverage to "storage."
 With this coverage, your insurance is dropped to comprehensive only.
 Comprehensive coverage protects your vehicle again things like vandalism, theft, and weather-related incidents (flooding or hail damage).
 This kind of insurance coverage, however, doesn’t offer any protection against collision claims.
 Meaning, you would want to make sure your vehicle is secured in a place where it can’t be damaged by another vehicle, such as a garage.

-Be aware, some states, like Texas, actively monitor your vehicle’s registration.
-Which means they run regular reports to make sure all vehicles that are registered are insured.
+Some states, like Texas, actively monitor your vehicle’s registration status, running regular reports to confirm every registered vehicle is insured.

 There are a lot of insurance companies that offer special accommodations for those in the Navy and their families.
 Some have programs built entirely around past and present military members, and others recognize your Navy status and reward these customers with a discounted rate.

 One of the most notable providers of car insurance for military members is USAA.
 The company's clientele consists of active or retired military members, as well as the adult children or spouses of USAA members.
 USAA ranks well for customer satisfaction.
 The provider came in second in the 2017 J.D.
 Power Insurance Shopping Rating Survey for overall satisfaction.
 Available nationwide, USAA offers a few additional discounts.
 If you garage your vehicle on a secured military base, USAA offers 15% off your premium.
 Moreover, if you’re currently deployed and you store your vehicle in a secured location, you can receive up to 90% off your rate.